MaximeMRF/v7-docs/content/start/tutorial/hypermedia/overview.md

 ## Overview

 We're taking a hands-on approach in this tutorial by building a real application from start to finish.
-Instead of learning about features in isolation, you will see how everything in AdonisJS works together — **routing, controllers, models, validation, authentication, and templating all coming together to create a functioning web application**.
+Instead of learning about features in isolation, you will see how everything in AdonisJS works together: **routing, controllers, models, validation, authentication, and templating all coming together to create a functioning web application**.

-By the end, you will have built a deployable DevShow web-app and gained a solid understanding of how AdonisJS features work together in practice.
+By the end of this tutorial, you'll have built:

+- **Post listing and detail pages** - Display all posts and individual post details with comments
+- **Post creation and editing** - Forms to create and update posts with validation
+- **Comment system** - Allow users to comment on posts
+- **Authorization** - Ensure users can only edit/delete their own posts and comments
+- **Navigation and styling** - Polished UI with proper navigation between pages

+The authentication system (signup, login, logout) is already included in your starter kit and fully functional.

 ## Understanding the starter kit